openharmony/docs/en/device-dev/porting/porting-bes2600w-on-minisystem-display-demo.md

 # Mini-System Devices with Screens – Bestechnic SoC Porting Case

 This document exemplifies the porting procedure for a development board on a mini-system device with a screen – an intelligent switch panel.
 It uses the BES multi-modal V200Z-R development board powered by the Bestechnic BES2600W SoC as an example.
-Components such as `ace_engine_lite`, `graphic_ui`, `aafwk_lite`, `appexecfwk_lite`, and `HDF` are adapted based on the OpenHarmony LiteOS-M kernel.
+Components such as `ace_engine_lite`, `arkui_ui_lite`, `aafwk_lite`, `appexecfwk_lite`, and `HDF` are adapted based on the OpenHarmony LiteOS-M kernel.
 This example uses the board-SoC separation solution as the porting architecture, the Newlib C or Musl C library as the toolchain, and GN and Kconfig graphical configuration for LiteOS-M kernel compilation.

 ## Compilation and Building